Common Skin Conditions in Babies

 Eczema

-• Dress your baby in soft, breathable fabrics to prevent irritation.
+• Dress your baby in soft, breathable fabrics like cotton to prevent further irritation.

 Cradle Cap

-• Wash your baby’s hair with a mild, sulfate-free baby shampoo formulated with natural and organic ingredients to protect and moisturize your baby’s delicate scalp.
+• Use a mild, sulfate-free baby shampoo to clean your baby's hair and scalp.

 Diaper Rash

-• Change your baby’s diapers frequently and ensure they are clean and dry.
+• Change your baby's diapers frequently to keep the skin clean and dry.

-• Opt for fragrance-free and hypoallergenic baby wipes to reduce the risk of irritation.
+• Use fragrance-free and hypoallergenic wipes to minimize irritation.

-• Give your baby some diaper-free time to allow the skin to breathe and heal.
+• Give your baby some diaper-free time to allow the skin to breathe.

 Milia

-• Keep your baby’s face clean by washing it with warm water at least once a day.
+• Keep your baby's face clean by washing it with warm water daily.

 Home Remedies to Manage and Treat Skin Conditions in Babies